 We stole Lenka Gourdie away from her busy routine to talk to us about Influencer Marketing.
 Check out her take on how start-up and emerging fashion brands can work with Online Influencers to boost their sales and brand awareness.

-Lenka has over 15 years international sales and marketing experience from a variety of industries with specialization in fashion and working with small businesses.
-Lenka has experience in working with small businesses as a coach and also in her role at Kingston University where she was responsible for commercialisation.
+Lenka has over 15 years of international sales and marketing experience from a variety of industries with specialization in fashion and working with small businesses.
+Lenka has experience in working with small businesses as a coach and also in her role at Kingston University where she was responsible for commercialization.

 1. Pulkit: Please tell us about yourself.

 Lenka: I am the Co-founder of Sale Servant & a handbag destination BagServant.co.uk.
 I love working with SMEs in fashion, beauty and lifestyle as well as on- publishers and connecting them together.
 Having had 15 years international sales and marketing experience and headhunting with over 3 years digital marketing experience, I love sharing my knowledge and helping small brands to grow.
 I love connecting people, brands and being creative to help companies to come up with creative solutions to reach out to new target audiences and engage their customers.

 2. Pulkit: Great.
 Please tell us in your words, what is Influencer Marketing?